 What is Windows Forensic Analysis?

-Windows Forensic Analysis focusses on 2 things:
+Windows Forensic Analysis focuses on 2 things:

 - In-depth analysis of Windows Operating System.